If you're a homeowner struggling to keep up with your mortgage repayments, you could be eligible for a mortgage holiday.

-Your eligibility for a mortgage holiday depends on your lender, your mortgage contract and your financial circumstances.
+Your eligibility for a mortgage holiday depends on:

-Some lenders might only allow mortgage holidays if you've over paid on your mortgage in the past.
+Some lenders only allow mortgage holidays if you've made mortgage overpayments in the past.

 You might be able to get a mortgage holiday if you've had a change of circumstance too, for example if you've been made redundant.

 If you've fallen behind on 2 or more mortgage payments, it means you're in mortgage arrears.

 Speak to your lender if you're in danger of falling into mortgage arrears as they might be able to find a solution for you.
 Otherwise, you may struggle to get a mortgage holiday once you're already in mortgage arrears.

 How do I apply for a mortgage holiday?

 You can apply for a mortgage holiday by contacting your mortgage lender to discuss whether you're eligibile based on their criteria.
 Many lenders also set up an online application you can take before speaking on the phone, so check their website.